macik/cot-search_system/README.md

 Search in system cat
 ===================

-Extension for Cotonti CMF.
+Extension for Cotonti CMF `Search` plugin.
 Adds ability to search in system category

 Features
 --------